melpa/melpa/README.md

 ## Mirrors

-_We are not responsible for the contents of any unofficial mirror of our packages._

 Official mirrors are available (with many thanks to mirrorservice.org) so that if melpa.org is down, packages can still be installed.
 The following are the HTTP/HTTPS URLs to use in `package-archives` for